Skip to content

 Fire Prevention Week – National Fire Protection Association

-Remembrance Day service is held at the town Cenotaph located next to Town Hall 46 Talbot Street West.
-This event is hosted by the Aylmer Legion – Branch 81.
+The Remembrance Day service is held at the Town Cenotaph located next to Town Hall at 46 Talbot Street West.

 Aylmer Legion – Branch 81 Facebook Page